carvasquez206/A11-NoteTaker-ExpressJS/README.md

 # NoteTaker-ExpressJS
 - A note taking app that allows you to add notes and delete(adding this soon..) them using Node and ExpressJS

+## Installations
+- Run `npm i`: to download dependencies
+- Run `node server.js`: to run app in the terminal

 ## User Story

 ```